Tourism in Perth: Galup (formerly Lake Monger)

 Galup is a large urban wetland located between suburban development in Leederville, Wembley and Glendalough.
-It consists of 70 ha of mainly open shallow water with an island of 1.3 ha in the south-west corner.
+It consists of 70 ha of mainly open, shallow water, with a 1.3 ha island in the south-west corner.
 The 110 ha of lake and the surrounding parklands are known as Galup Reserve, and feature a 3.5 km paved walking and cycling track that encircles the lake, playground equipment and barbecue facilities.